Standpipe (firefighting): Advantages

 Laying a firehose up a stairwell takes time, and this time is saved by having fixed hose outlets already in place.
 There is also a tendency for heavy wet hoses to slide downward when placed on an incline (such as the incline seen in a stairwell), whereas standpipes do not move.
 The use of standpipes keeps stairwells clear and is safer for exiting occupants.

 Standpipes go in a direct up and down direction rather than looping around the stairwell, greatly reducing the length and thus the loss of water pressure due to friction loss.
 Additionally, standpipes are rigid and do not kink, which can occur when a firehose is improperly laid on a stairwell.

 Standpipe systems also provide a level of redundancy, should the main water distribution system within a building fail or be otherwise compromised by a fire or explosion.

 Disadvantages

-Standpipes are not fail-safe systems and there have been many instances where fire operations have been compromised by standpipe systems that are damaged or otherwise not working properly.
-Firefighters must take precautions to flush the standpipe before use to clear out debris and ensure that water is available.
+Standpipes are not fail-safe systems and there have been many instances where fire operations have been compromised by standpipe systems which were damaged or otherwise not working properly.
+During the One Meridian Plaza fire, firefighters were incapable of fighting the fire due to pressure reduction valves being improperly set too low, preventing fire hoses from operating correctly for the duration of the fire.
+The fire's upward spread ultimately stopped when it reached a floor with working fire sprinklers, and burned itself out.
+Three Philadelphia firefighters died in the fire and the structure was a total loss and demolished years later.

+Two New York City firefighters died in the 2007 Deutsche Bank Building fire during its demolition.
+A factor that hampered extinguishing the fire was the standpipe system had been rendered inoperable during demolition and incorrect information from demolition workers regarding the status of the standpipe.
+Firefighters must take precautions to flush the standpipe before use to clear out debris that could obstruct nozzles and hoses and ensure that water is available.

+The One Meridian Plaza fire also highlighted a flaw in standpipe systems which are fed water via a fire department connection; falling debris can damage or completely sever hoses supplying standpipes.